-The commercial value to us of sales of VASCEPA outside the United States may be smaller than we anticipate, including adequacy of product reimbursement such as in Europe, which can vary from country to country resulting in potential patient access restrictions.
+The commercial value of VASCEPA outside the United States may be smaller than we anticipate, including adequacy of product reimbursement, which can vary from country to country.
+If we are unable to realize product reimbursement rates at reasonable levels, or at all, patient access to VASCEPA may be limited.

 There can be no assurance as to the market for VASCEPA outside the United States.
-For example, despite having received EC approval to commercialize VAZKEPA in Europe and as we expect to obtain further, through our partner Edding, marketing approval for VASCEPA in Mainland China, Hong Kong, Macau and Taiwan, or the China Territory, applicable regulatory agencies may impose restrictions on the product's conditions for use, distribution or marketing and in some cases may impose ongoing requirements for post-market surveillance, post-approval studies or clinical trials.
+For example, despite having received EC approval to commercialize VAZKEPA in Europe and through our partner, Edding, marketing approval for VASCEPA in Hong Kong as well as we expect to obtain through Edding, marketing approval for VASCEPA in Mainland China, Macau and Taiwan, applicable regulatory agencies may impose restrictions on the product's conditions for use, distribution or marketing and in some cases may impose ongoing requirements for post-market surveillance, post-approval studies or clinical trials.